 The good news is that up to a third of all reviewers would be willing to change a negative review to a neutral or positive review if they received a professional and empathetic response from the business.
 The bad news is that nearly 6 in 10 local businesses still do not have a reputation management strategy in place.

-With On Page SEO, the name of the game is creating (and optimizing!) quality content that is useful for humans and understandable for search engines.
+With national (On Page) SEO, the name of the game is creating and optimizing quality content that is useful for humans and understandable for search engines.
 With great content as the backbone, a website can attract inbound links over time that will increase domain authority.

-What Does Content Have to Do With On Page SEO?
+What Does Content Have to Do With National SEO?

 In a word: everything.
 In fact, the discipline of SEO is less about “doing” SEO and more about creating amazing content that adds value for people.
 While it’s possible to get shorter pieces of content to rank on the SERP (say 400 – 600 words), the top performing pieces of content are 1,500 – 2,000 words and up.